Please refer to the Master List for directory to the other pantheons and their analysis.

 Keep in mind all of the following monsters qualify for Skill Inheritance so do not be too hasty in selling dupes.

 The Egyptian 1 pantheon features a diverse array of powerful monsters who both excel in leadership and new found sub potential with the advent of more challenging dungeons.
 Many make stellar leaders for a beginning player as they will teach you how to combo and manage your colours/orbs efficiently and transition into powerhouses with their awoken forms.
-However, many of these leads have begun to lose traction due to the current level of powercreep; however, they can be used as leaders to farm for the awoken materials and that is quite rare as most cards have minimal power prior to awoken.
-Overall, a strong pantheon to roll for beginners and mid game players.
+Overall, a strong pantheon to roll for.

 Devil / God

 + extend time to move orbs by 2 seconds

 |Horus is a flaming hot chicken who is jokingly referred to as KFC or other poultry puns.
 Jokes aside, Horus is an underrated leader who is capable of forming a 45.56x ATK / 2.25x RCV rainbow team.
 What makes Horus unique is the ability control his damage and recovery through active usage.
 Most rainbow teams do not have a built in RCV multiplier and is one of the main reasons they falter in higher tier content.